 Let the season be what it is without expectations for perfection.
 To create the kind of holiday season you envision for your family, some things simply will have to go.
 That may mean you can’t budget for those big-ticketed items you planned, the cookies did not turn out anything like the Pinterest picture, and your house looks like your kids decorated.
 We are often so disappointed when things don’t go “as planned” during the holidays, so plan loosely.
 Let go and enjoy.

-About Toni Kemper: A mother to three and marketer by trade, Toni joined the CCS team in 2016 as the Communications Coordinator and jumped right in learning the ins and outs of church music and copyrights.
-She is passionate about writing and enjoys contributing to the CopyrightCoach.
-Toni is also passionate about education which fits right in with CCS’s mission to educate the church community on copyrights, as well as why you will find her volunteering in the Children’s Ministry department of her church.
+About Toni Kemper: Mother of three and marketer by trade, Toni is a graduate of Loyola University New Orleans.
+She joined the CCS team in 2016 as the Communications Coordinator and jumped right in learning the ins and outs of church music and copyrights.
+Toni is passionate about writing and enjoys contributing to the CopyrightCoach.
+She is also passionate about education which fits right in with CCS’s mission to educate the church community on copyrights, as well as why you will find her volunteering in the Children’s Ministry department of her church in Fairhope, AL.

 About Christian Copyright Solutions: CCS’s quest is to help churches and Christian ministries “do music right.”
 CCS is an expert on church music copyrights and our primary focus is providing licensing and clear educational resources to churches, as well as representation, administration, and advocacy for copyright owners.
 Follow us on Twitter, Facebook, Instagram, and Youtube.
 The information contained herein is for informational purposes only and is not legal advice or a substitute for legal counsel.